Evita (musical): Synopsis

 Perón is elected President in a sweeping victory in 1946.
-He stands "On The Balcony of the Casa Rosada" addressing his descamisados (shirtless ones).
-Eva speaks from the balcony of the Presidential Palace to her adoring supporters, where she reveals that despite her initial goal of achieving fame and glory, she has found her true calling to be the people of her country ("Don't Cry for Me Argentina").
+He stands "On The Balcony of the Casa Rosada" addressing his descamisados.
+Eva speaks from the balcony of the Presidential Palace to her adoring supporters, where she proclaims that despite her elevated status, her heart remains with the people of her country ("Don't Cry for Me Argentina").
 Che analyses the price of fame as Eva dances at the Inaugural Ball with Perón, now the president-elect ("High Flying, Adored").

 Eva insists on a glamorous image to impress the people of Argentina and promote Peronism.
 She prepares to tour Europe as she is dressed for success by her fashion consultants ("Rainbow High").
-Her famous 1946 tour meets with mixed results ("Rainbow Tour"); Spaniards adore her, but the Italians liken her husband to Benito Mussolini.
-France is impressed, and the English snub her by inviting her to a country estate, rather than Buckingham Palace.
+Her famous 1947 tour meets with mixed results ("Rainbow Tour"); Spaniards adore her, but the Italians liken her husband to Benito Mussolini.
+France is impressed, and the British snub her by inviting her to a country estate, rather than Buckingham Palace.
 Eva affirms her disdain for the upper class, while Che asks her to start helping those in need as she made a promise ("The Actress Hasn't Learned the Lines (You'd Like to Hear)").
 Eva begins the Eva Perón Foundation to direct her charity work.
-Che describes Eva's controvertible charitable work and possible money laundering ("And the Money Kept Rolling In (And Out)").
+Che describes Eva's controversial charitable work and possible money laundering ("And the Money Kept Rolling In (And Out)").

 Eva appears at a church to take the sacrament in front of her adoring supporters ("Santa Evita"), but passes out suddenly, and while unconscious, appears to have a dream that reflects upon the conflicting views of her life.
-In her dream, she and Che heatedly debate her actions; Che accuses Eva of using the Argentine people for her own ends, while Eva cynically replies that there is no glory in trying to solve the world's problems from the sidelines ("A Waltz for Eva and Che").
+In her dream, she and Che heatedly debate her actions; Che accuses Eva of using the Argentine people for her own ends, while Eva cynically replies that there is no glory in trying to solve the world's problems from the sidelines ("Waltz for Eva and Che").
 At the end of the argument, Eva finally admits to herself and Che that she is dying and can't go on for much longer.
 Che points out the disastrous results of Perón's policies on Argentina: its treasury is bankrupt, its once-thriving beef industry is under rationing, and the press and other critics of the regime are muzzled.

 Perón's generals finally get sick of Eva's meddling and demand that Perón force her to leave politics.
 However, Perón objects and claims that if it weren't for her, they would never have achieved as much as they have ("She Is a Diamond").
 But he also concedes that she won't be able to keep working for long as she will soon succumb to her cancer.
 Even so, Eva is determined to run for Vice President, and Perón fears that the military will stage a coup if she runs and that Eva's health is too delicate for any stressful work, but Eva insists that she can continue, despite her failing health ("Dice Are Rolling/Eva's Sonnet").